 - (1) If the Issuer participates in a demerger, section 3.17.1 shall apply similarly to the pre-existing Issuer.
-For the new Issuer or companies Issuers created by the demerger, the rules for Aadmission to ∓trading Rules-will apply correspondingly. - (2) The first paragraph shall apply similarly to a division of the Issuer between shareholders by means of legal procedures other than demerger.
+For the new Issuer or companies created by the demerger, the rules for admission to trading will apply correspondingly. - (2) The first paragraph shall apply similarly to a division of the Issuer between shareholders by means of legal procedures other than demerger.